Delivery mode: ONLINE

 - Manage projects – apply project management techniques

-- Forecast and manage budgets – incorporate cost considerations throughout the planning and execution of a project and to manage within realistic constraints of time and budget
+- Forecast and manage budgets – incorporate cost considerations throughout the planning and execution of projects

 A typical week